scipy/scipy/doc/source/tutorial/stats.rst

     normaltest teststat =  0.613 pvalue = 0.7361

-When testing for normality of a small sample of t-distributed observations and a large sample of normal distributed observation, then in neither case can we reject the null hypothesis that the sample comes from a normal distribution.
-In the first case this is because the test is not powerful enough to distinguish a t and a normally distributed random variable in a small sample.
+When testing for normality of a small sample of t-distributed observations and a large sample of normal-distributed observations, then in neither case can we reject the null hypothesis that the sample comes from a normal distribution.
+In the first case, this is because the test is not powerful enough to distinguish a t and a normally distributed random variable in a small sample.